♦ Afterword

 Looking Back

-Why Barney wrote the book, the qualities he credited his success to, and the one quality that made him happy.
-And: it is a wonderful life.
+Why Barney wrote the book, the qualities he credited his success to, and the one that made him happy — it is a wonderful life — and then, when his own words run out, how the story ended: a last marriage, a record-breaking auction, and the two small paintings he saved for his daughter.

 Barney opens the Afterword by admitting the practical reason he wrote the book.
 I've always had a mind like a steel trap — and I still do, except it's rusting, he writes.
 Which is why I began writing down my memories.
 The project, he explains, was above all for his daughter Christiane.